Spelt Chocolate Caramel Pie

 Chocolate Pastry:

-• Add the flour, cocoa, icing sugar and butter to a food processor and work until the ingredients form a breadcrumb consistency (don't worry if some larger pieces of butter remain).
+• Add the flour, cocoa, icing sugar, and butter to a food processor and blend until the mixture resembles breadcrumbs (donโ€™t worry if some larger bits of butter remain).

-• Place in the fridge for around 30-60 minutes.
+• Chill in the fridge for around 30โ€“60 minutes.

-• Pre-heat the oven to 200°C (400℉).
+• Preheat the oven to 200ยฐC (400โ„‰).

-• On a floured surface, roll the dough out into a large circle, then transfer to a baking tin or pie dish (see note 4).
+• On a floured surface, roll out the dough into a large circle, then transfer to a baking tin or pie dish (see note 4).

-• Place in the oven to bake for 15 minutes.
+• Blind bake for 15 minutes.

-• Take out of the oven, and reduce the temperature to 175°C (350℉).
+• Remove from the oven and reduce the temperature to 175ยฐC (350โ„‰).

-• Allow the crust to cool for a while.
-You could leave this overnight if you preferred, or even freeze the pastry case for another time.
+• Allow the crust to cool.
+You can leave it overnight if preferredโ€”or freeze the pastry case for another time.

 Caramel: